-If youre searching for more information on treatment for meth addiction, you likely feel anxious, scared, and like youre in over your head.
+If you are searching for more information on treatment for meth addiction, you likely feel anxious, scared, and like you are in over your head.
 At our meth addiction treatment in Los Angeles, we understand, and were here to help.

 We offer a non-judgemental safe place for you to begin the healing process, and will be with you every step of the way as you work to get well.
 We know that change happens one healthy decision at a time, and will support you as you begin the path to sobriety.

 You deserve a healthy and happy life, and we want to help.
 Reach out to us today to talk with one of our intake staff members about how our programming can help you begin your recovery.